shahzadali7878/shahzadali7878/README.md

 *ROR Full Stack Developer*

 - 👋 Hi, I’m @shahzadali7878.
-- 💎 An expert Ruby on Rails developer.
+- 💎 A seasoned maestro of Ruby on Rails craftsmanship.
 - 🔡 An expert in MySQL, PostgreSQL, MongoDB.
-- 📺 An expert in JQuery, React, Angular.
+- 📺 An expert in JavaScript, React, JQuery, Angular.